rachael-z/XeniumClean/README.md

 Spatial neighbour-aware transcript cleanup for imaging-based spatial transcriptomics data (Xenium, MERSCOPE, CosMx).

 XeniumClean removes biologically implausible transcripts by combining a single-cell RNA-seq reference with spatial neighbourhood information.
-For every cell, it identifies which neighbouring cells belong to other cell types and erases only those transcripts that the reference says cannot plausibly originate from the cell's own type.
+For every cell, it identifies which transcripts belong to neighbouring cells and erases only those transcripts that the reference says cannot plausibly originate from the cell's own type.

 <img width="381" height="449" alt="image" src="https://github.com/user-attachments/assets/f172688f-f2e8-4b95-8cad-62a804c2c7fa" />